 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out

 Students with a licence can get a refund for the summer

-It's available to any student who has already paid for the final quarter of their year's licence (whether annually or monthly in advance), and is moving to a licensed address over the break.
+It's available to any student who has already paid for the final months of their year's licence (whether annually or monthly in advance), and is moving to a licensed address over the break.
 If you pay via a quarterly payment scheme, you can cancel by or before the ninth month to avoid paying for the final quarter.

 If you're moving straight into new digs that aren't licensed (rather than going back to your folks' place, for instance) you won't be able to claim a refund.
 But you can take your existing TV licence with you by changing your address.

 Diarise to cancel to at least a month before your licence expires to make sure you're eligible.
 Details on how to get the refund, and other info for students, are available on the TV Licensing website.